rafaelcrz/themovie_android_wrapper/README.md

 ## Samples
 ### Simple
-* This project has a simple sample, for get the Popular Movies.
+* Into this project has a simple sample, for get the Popular Movies.
 ### Complete
-* It's a complete sample [themoviedb_android_client](https://github.com/rafaelcrz/themoviedb_android_client).
+* It's a complete sample [themoviedb_android_client](https://github.com/rafaelcrz/themoviedb_android_client) using this wrapper.

 ## Usage